-The Unity Asset Store EULA does describe permitted use as including “embedded components of electronic games and digital media” which could, arguably, include podcasts so long as the music formed only part of the production.
+The Unity Asset Store EULA does describe permitted use as including “embedded components of electronic games and digital media” which could, arguably, include podcasts (so long as the music formed only part of the production).

 Like I said, it’s not as clear.

-And why would it be?
+But, then again, why would it be?
 Unity is a game engine after all and the Unity Asset Store is dedicated to making game development easier.